Osamamomani1/reading-notes/README.md

 ## Hi im Osama Momani a mechatronics engineer who looking to change his career and take a first step on programming , so wish me luck

-## And there is the topic i read this Course :
+## And there is the topic i read this Course for 101d27 :

 | topic|  link |